oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud300.md

    ![](images/300/image004b.png)

-- Access to `Business Metrics` can be found in the left-hand navigation.
+- Access to `Business Metrics`, `Resource Quotas`, etc.  can be found in the left-hand navigation.
 Select the `Business Metrics` tab as shown below:

    ![](images/300/image004c.png)